Blue Cross Blue Shield Association

-Blue Cross Blue Shield Association, also known as BCBS, BCBSA, or The Blues, is a United States–based federation with 33 independent and locally operated BCBSA companies that provide health insurance to more than 115 million people in the U.S. as of 2022.
+Blue Cross Blue Shield Association, also known as Anthem, BCBS, BCBSA, or The Blues, is a United States–based federation with 33 independent and locally operated BCBSA companies that provide health insurance to more than 115 million people in the U.S. as of 2022.

-It was formed in 1982 from the merger of its two namesake organizations: Blue Cross was founded in 1929 and became the Blue Cross Association in 1960, and Blue Shield emerged in 1939 and the Blue Shield Association was created in 1948.
+It was formed in 1982 from the merger of its two namesake organizations.
+Blue Cross was founded in 1929 and became the Blue Cross Association in 1960.
+Blue Shield emerged in 1939, and the Blue Shield Association was created in 1948.
 Its headquarters are at the Aon Center at 200 E. Randolph Street in Chicago, Illinois.

 BCBSA claims to control access to the Blue Cross and Blue Shield trademarks and names across the United States and in more than 170 other countries, which it then licenses to the affiliated companies for specific, exclusive geographic service areas.
 It has affiliated plans in all 50 states, Washington, D.C., and Puerto Rico, and licensees offering plans in several foreign countries; it also participates in the nationwide health insurance program for employees of the United States federal government.

 BCBSA manages communications between its members and the operating policies required to be a licensee of the trademarks.
 This permits each BCBSA company to offer nationwide insurance coverage through its BlueCard provider network and claims reimbursement program even though it operates only in its designated service area.